ELLIOTTCABLE/poopy.js/README.markdown

 immediately make use of that added functionality on any further datasets (objects).

-`poopy.js` provides a few useful methods to facilitate POOPy programming.
+`poopy.js` provides only a single useful method to facilitate POOPy programming.
 Instead of providing a great surfeit of added functionality to JavaScript itself, `poopy.js` operates as a contract: libraries depending on `poopy.js` are written in a POOPy style, and are intended to be used with `poopy.js`’s extensions.

 Style & Use
 -----------